Art Basel, Parcours

 Messeplatz 10, 4005

-Alexander Gray Associates in collaboration with Isabelle van den Eynde, Dubai, and GB Agency, Paris, present Hassan Sharif’s Copper No. 32 (2015) in the Parcours section of Art Basel, Switzerland.
+Alexander Gray Associates in collaboration with Isabelle van den Eynde, Dubai, and GB Agency, Paris, presented Hassan Sharif’s Copper No. 32 (2015) in the Parcours section of Art Basel, Switzerland.

 The Parcours sector of Art Basel engages the public and fairgoers by placing site-specific sculptures, interventions, and performances in the city’s neighborhoods.
 Artworks by renowned established artists and emerging talents will be on display on and around Basel’s Münsterplatz.
 Parcours is curated by Samuel Leuenberger of SALTS exhibition space.